mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 }
 ```

-Here below are listed all the properties that must be provided for each microservice component:
+Here below are listed all the properties that you can provide for each microservice component:

 - **componentId**: a unique component id that can be used to identify the component and all the services generated from it.
 Each service created using this component will have the identifier value in the **sourceComponentId** property.
 - **defaultEnvironmentVariables**: the environment variables that will overwrite the default environment variables applied by DevOps Console.